Kitura/Swift-Kuery/README.md

 **Note**: `preparedStatement` is a plugin-specific handle for the prepared statement.

-Now we can use this handle to execute the query with different parameters without creating it every time:
+Now the application may execute the prepared statement as many times as it wants with different parameter values:

 ```swift
 connection.execute(preparedStatement: preparedStatement, parameters: [70]) { result in